ToshioCP/WNote/README.md

 ### What's WNote

 WNote is 'Web Note'.
+User is a person who has logged in to this site.
+If you want to be a User, you need to sign up first.
-You can write anything in WNote and save it.
+User can write anything in WNote and save it.
-You can read any note you saved.
+User can read any note you saved.

 ### WNote has article and section